How do I know what courses are considered degree-applicable for federal and state financial aid?

 How do drug convictions affect federal aid eligibility?

 By law, some students who have drug-related convictions under any federal or state law may be ineligible for federal student aid.
-Please click here for more information.
+For more information, see the [Loading Financial Aid link…] section of the College Catalog.

 Do all drug convictions count?